 Elliott found his passion for gymnastics at a young age and began competing professionally at the age of 7.
 Following his retirement from professional competition, he joined the world renowned Bela Karolyi Training Center in 1985 as a trainer certified by the United States Gymnastics Federation.

 In 1987, Elliott earned his Ph.D. in child psychology from Texas A&M, after which he formed his own practice.
 As part of treatment, Elliott often advised patients to enroll in gymnastics to build social and behavioral skills.
 He put his technique into practice by developing a National Gymnastic Training Program for high risk children at the YMCA and elementary public schools in Houston, Texas.
 This program ultimately formed the basis for "The Elliott Method".
 Ultimately, these children showed improvement in their overall school performance and behavioral problems were minimized.

 Following the success of this program, Elliott began leading classes at several children's gymnastics centers in New York City.
 The response to his programming was overwhelming and compelled him to open Elliott's Gymnastics Center.
 Today, Elliott's Classes has evolved into a center with a full range of children's programming with the goal of making a positive impact on as many children as possible.

 Elliott's Classes have earned recognition from many early childhood specialists including physicians who recommend parents with at-risk children as young as 8 weeks to enroll in Elliott's Classes.
 Elliott's work has brought him significant recognition for early childcare services:

-Beata has over 20 years of teaching experience, 3 of which with Elliott's Classes.
-Beata’s great affinity to mentor and teach children not only proved to be successful, but also earned great recognition in her career as an elementary school teacher in Poland.
+Beata has over 20 years of teaching experience.
+Her great affinity to mentor and teach children not only proved to be successful, but also earned great recognition in her career as an elementary school teacher in Poland.
 After moving to NYC she continued her passion of early child development teaching.